cyberark/conjur-oss-helm-chart/conjur-oss/README.md

 ## Configuration

-The following table lists the configurable parameters of the Conjur OSS chart and their default values.
+The following table lists the configurable parameters of the Conjur Open Source chart and their default values.

 |Parameter|Description|Default|
 |---------|-----------|-------|